AI Screenr

 Pre-Screening Interview Software

 Pre-screening interview software — replace the 30-minute recruiter phone screen with async voice AI.
-Evidence-backed scoring, panel-ready transcripts.
+Evidence-backed scoring, transcripts ready for the panel.
 3 free interviews.

 Try Free